megan-grug/Scotch-Funeral-Web/README.md

 **Typography:**

 I used Google Fonts to find suitable fonts for the website in order to make it stand out and to give it a more tailored and artistic feel, in line with the band’s aesthetic.

 I chose IM Fell English SC and Special Elite.
 IM Fell English SC was chosen as the logo font because it has a maritime and antiquated feel which lines up with the band’s aesthetic and the themes of their music, and is still visually clear and legible.
 Special Elite was chosen as it represented the more punk side of the band’s music and is similar to another font they have used elsewhere on merchandise, so it tied in and creates a visually consistent aesthetic.
 In some areas, a heavier weight of Special Elite will be used to draw attention to text and ensure it is clear and easily readable.

+**Themes:**

+Both members of the band come from seaside towns and the sea and seaside towns feature in many of their songs, so I chose to include an image of waves as a background image as a subtle nod to this.
+The choice of old fashioned style fonts also feeds into the theme of the past, the passage of time and decay which features in many of the band's songs.

 ## TECHNOLOGIES USED